rjshap/AutoSharesAPI/user-guide/etna-trader-mobile/quotes-view/trade-view/stock-trading.md

 ### Introduction

-To place a new order transacting a stock in ETNA Trader Mobile, tap on any security in the **Quotes** view and then tap the **Trade** button in the top-right corner.
+To place a new order transacting a stock in AutoShares Mobile, tap on any security in the **Quotes** view and then tap the **Trade** button in the top-right corner.
 This will prompt the trade view where you will proceed to specify the details of the new transaction.

 ![](<../../../../.gitbook/assets/img\_ff96693f5a2f-1\_iphonexspacegrey\_portrait (1).png>)